 Catholic Distance University offers an associate's degree in the Liberal Arts with a concentration in Catholic studies and an undergraduate degree completion program exclusively through online study.

 The first president and chairman of the board was the late Bishop Thomas Welsh, then of the Diocese of Arlington, Virginia, where the school is located, and who later served as Bishop of the Diocese of Allentown, Pennsylvania.

 Originally begun as the Catholic Home Study Institute, the name was changed in 1996 to Catholic Distance University (CDU) to reflect its status as a degree-granting institution.
 Dr. Marianne Evans Mount, the president, has been with the University in several capacities since its inception.

 Although CDU’s headquarters is located in Hamilton, Virginia, a small town of about 900 residents one hour west of Washington, D.C., its student body is widely scattered.
-Every state as well as 60 foreign countries have been represented over the past 30 years.
+Every state as well as more than 60 foreign countries have been represented over the past 30 years.

 that students interested in receiving a bachelor’s degree in theology can take their final 38 credits at a high-quality, time-flexible institution after completing their general coursework elsewhere.
 This offers flexibility and cost savings to students who take advantage of a liberal arts core curriculum at another college—preferably one of the solid Catholic institutions in The Newman Guide

 The B.A. completion program began in 2004.
-The first degree was awarded in 2006 and, as of 2013, 49 undergraduate degrees were awarded through this program.
-CDU’s undergraduate enrollment through mid-2013 was 116 students, and graduate enrollment was 149 students.
-When adding non-credit students, about 900 students take classes each year.
+The first degree was awarded in 2006 and, as of mid-2014, CDU has awarded 58 undergraduate degrees and the graduate program enrollment was 135.

 Students are mostly older adults returning to college, but not exclusively.
 The vast majority, not surprisingly, are Catholics, but there are a few non-Catholics as well.
 Students come to CDU as a way to increase their knowledge of the Catholic faith, as well as to bring this knowledge to their families and into their professional lives.
 Some students hope for positions in Catholic schools or other religious education programs.